department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 - The spouse or dependent child of a Servicemember or Veteran, even if the Servicemember or Veteran died first, **or**
 - In some cases, the adult dependent child of a Servicemember or Veteran (if you aren’t married)

-**Note:** If the discharge document is not available, you can request a copy through the National Personnel Records Center.
+**Note:** If the discharge papers are not available, you can request a copy through the National Personnel Records Center.
 Send your request here:

 <p class="va-address-block">
 National Personnel Records Center<br>